CampaignChain/campaignchain-docs/administrator/installation/dev.rst

     in the version definition might help.
 For example, change ``"2.5.*"`` to ``"~2.5"`` for ``"symfony/symfony"`` in *composer.json*.

+    In case you run into a ``Allowed memory size of XXXXXX bytes exhausted`` error, please `increase the PHP memory limit`_.

 To run Bower and install the required JavaScript packages, execute this command from within Symfony's root.